csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The centralized approach is used in workflow systems where the data are stored in a central database.
 The scheduler notifies various agents, such as humans or computer programs, that a task has to be carried out, and keeps track of task completion.
 It is easier to keep track of the state of a workflow with a centralized approach than it is with a fully distributed approach.

 The scheduler must guarantee that a workflow will terminate in one of the specified acceptable termination states.
-Ideally, before attempting to execute a workflow, the scheduler should examine that workflow to check whether the
+Ideally, before attempting to execute a workflow, the scheduler should examine that workflow to check whether the workflow may terminate in a nonacceptable state.

-**26.2 Transactional Workflows 1101**

-workflow may terminate in a nonacceptable state.
 If the scheduler cannot guar- antee that a workflow will terminate in an acceptable state, it should reject such specifications without attempting to execute the workflow.
 As an example, let us consider a workflow consisting of two tasks represented by subtransactions _S_1 and _S_2, with the failure-atomicity requirements indicating that either both or neither of the subtransactions should be committed.
 If _S_1 and _S_2 do not provide prepared-to-commit states (for a two-phase commit), and further do not have compensating transactions, then it is possible to reach a state where one subtrans- action is committed and the other aborted, and there is no way to bring both to the same state.
 Therefore, such a workflow specification is **unsafe**, and should be rejected.

 Safety checks such as the one just described may be impossible or impractical to implement in the scheduler; it then becomes the responsibility of the person designing the workflow specification to ensure that the workflows are safe.

-**26.2.4 Recovery of a Workflow**
+### 26.2.4 Recovery of a Workflow

 The objective of **workflow recovery** is to enforce the failure atomicity of the work- flows.
 The recovery procedures must make sure that, if a failure occurs in any of the workflow-processing components (including the scheduler), the workflow will eventually reach an acceptable termination state (whether aborted or com- mitted).
 For example, the scheduler could continue processing after failure and recovery, as though nothing happened, thus providing forward recoverability.
 Otherwise, the scheduler could abort the whole workflow (that is, reach one of the global abort states).
 In either case, some subtransactions may need to be committed or even submitted for execution (for example, compensating subtrans- actions).